hkular/hkular.github.io/_pages/about.md

 PhD candidate in the [Perception and Cognition Lab](https://serenceslab.ucsd.edu/) at University of California San Diego advised by Dr. John Serences.

-My research focus is visual working memory in humans.
-I apply statistical modeling to human behavioral data, utilize machine learning methods to analyze neuroimaging data, and test predictions of neural network models of working memory.
-I am interested in how and when working memory fails and the neural codes supporting perception and storage in working memory.
+My research focus is perception and decision making.
+I apply statistical modeling to human behavioral data and use machine learning methods to train and evaluate recurrent neural network models.
+I am interested in how populations of neurons encode and manipulate visual information for flexible decision making and behavior.

-Prior to starting my PhD, I worked as a research coordinator at the Vision and Perception Neuroscience Lab at Stanford University.
-There I worked on eyetracking and neuroimaging projects investigating the neural development of the visual system.